Fon: +49 211 82 82 82 40

 The chairman of the supervisory board is Marco Romswinkel.
 He is a tax advisor and based in Greven.

-Deputy Chairman of the Supervisory Board is Michael Boos.
-Mr. Boos is Managing Director of the Catholic Hospital Oberhausen GmbH in Oberhausen.
-He is also admitted as a lawyer and tax consultant.
+The deputy chairman of the supervisory board is Michael Boos.
+Mr. Boos works at the LWL in Münster.
+He is also admitted as a lawyer and specialist lawyer for medical law and has the qualification as a tax advisor.

 Ralf Scholz is a member of the supervisory board.
 After his studies in commercial studies at the university of Bonn and his doctor’s degree at the economic faculty of Cologne university, he took up several leading positions in the insurance sector.
 Today, he is an entrepreneur and managing director of CDA Consulting & Development Alliance GmbH, which focuses on the consulting of international insurance companies, investment companies and financial institutions.